Swirled with a bit of melted chocolate, these Chinese Marble Cookies are a fun twist on a classic sugar cookie!

 Did you make a batch of these Chinese Marble Cookies at home?
 Leave a comment or snap a photo and tag me on Instagram (@Spicedblog).
 I’d love to see your version!

 Chinese Almond Cookies

-- Using a medium mixing bowl, add flour, baking powder, cream of tartar and salt; mix until well combined.
+- Using a medium mixing bowl, add flour, baking soda, cream of tartar and salt; mix until well combined.
 Set dry ingredients aside.

 - Using the bowl of an electric mixer, add butter and sugar; beat on medium speed until light and fluffy (~2-3 minutes).

 - Add egg, almond extract and vanilla extract; mix until well combined.